marticliment/ElevenClock/.github/ISSUE_TEMPLATE/bug-report--something-is-not-working-as-expected-.md

 <b>
 ✅ I have checked that the bug is not a duplicate or, if it is, it needs to be reopened; and I've checked the FAQ on README.md for solutions<br>
 ✅ I have checked the settings window for an option to toggle/fix what is happening<br>
-✅ I have installed the lastest version and the issue still happens<br>
+✅ I have installed the latest version and the issue still happens<br>
 </b>

 ## Describe the bug
 A clear and concise description of what the bug is.

 ## To Reproduce
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-## Expected behavior
+## Expected behaviour
 A clear and concise description of what you expected to happen.

 ## Screenshots